ishantanu/no-git/README.md

 # Features

-+ No commits required
++ No commits required.

-+ No accidental secret leaks on repos
++ No accidental secret leaks on repos.

 + No-history, no blame.
-(Devs, did you git it?)
+(Devs, did you git it?).

-+ No-diffs
++ No-diffs.

 + no-git requires no config.
 Total anonymity and freedom FTW!